Pet Insurance 101

 When it comes to dog parenthood, life is full of surprises.
 Like cleaning up a few (or several) of your puppy’s potty training fails or watching your dog endlessly chase their tail.
 While these scenarios seem to come out of the blue, you're probably not surprised that this is life with a pup.

 But there are some situations that pet parents don’t plan for, like unexpected health surprises or accidents.
-So if your dog is ever injured or becomes sick, Fetch by The Dodo pet insurance will be there to cover up to 90% of your pet’s unexpected vet bills.
+So if your dog is ever injured or becomes sick, Fetch Pet Insurance will be there to cover up to 90% of your pet’s unexpected vet bills.

 Do I need pet insurance?